cPanel - Software - Optimize Website

 This policy is subject to change at any time and without notice.

 These terms and conditions contain rules about posting comments.
-By submitting a comment, you are declaring that you agree with these rules:
+By submitting a comment, you agree with these rules:

-- Although the administrator will attempt to moderate comments, it is impossible for every comment to have been moderated at any given time.
+- Although the administrator will attempt to moderate comments, not all comments can be moderated at all times.

-- You acknowledge that all comments express the views and opinions of the original author and not those of the administrator.
+- You acknowledge that all comments express the opinions of the original author and not those of the administrator.

-- You agree not to post any material which is knowingly false, obscene, hateful, threatening, harassing or invasive of a person's privacy.
+- You will not post material which is knowingly false, obscene, hateful, threatening, harassing or invasive of privacy.

 - The administrator has the right to edit, move or remove any comment for any reason and without notice.